 The first stage is run mainly by people that are near the product owner role in Scrum with some involvement from the development side.
 In the second stage, at least senior developers join fully in the negotiation.
 In the third stage, the development team is involved as a whole, well obviously.

-User Story Mapping to support the process
+User story mapping to support the process

 The tool to support this process is user story mapping.
 The image below shows one of these.
 The orange stickies are the activities, the green ones the user stories.
 The stickies above the wireframes are the bare necessities, quite detailed already as we are already implementing.
 From the eight iterations, we want to spend maybe four on these stories.
 Below the wireframes are a mixture of stories that we need to add for the minimal viable solution and stories that are more like gold-plating.

-Ignoring the pattern leads to defects
+Ignoring grok – negotiate – build up leads to defects

 Quite a few defects in projects today can be explained with the pattern grok – negotiate – build-up.
 Here are three of them: